cjr35/tango/spec/file-types/tango.md

 # .tango
 A body file in a project.
 This file represents and must be named after one of the states declared in the project's .tangoh file.
-There must be exactly one .tango file for e
+There must be exactly one .tango file for each of these states.

+## Contents

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcyODE0NzU0Nl19
+eyJoaXN0b3J5IjpbLTEzNDI3MTEzMTBdfQ==
 -->